(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 If you live in a place where mosquitoes are aplenty, you need to take measures to prevent heartworm disease in your dog.

 The heartworm (Dirofilaria immitis) is a parasite that lives in the heart of a dog.
-Dogs are the natural hosts of heartworms although in rare cases cats can be infected as well.
+Dogs are the natural hosts of heartworms although in rare cases cats and ferrets can be infected as well.

 If the temperature drops below 57°F, the larvae stop developing until the weather warms up to 57°F or above.
 Larvae reach their infective stage in 8 to 30 days.